 In an Animation ClipAnimation data that can be used for animated characters or simple animations.
 It is a simple “unit” piece of motion, such as (one specific instance of) “Idle”, “Walk” or “Run”.
 More info

-See in Glossary, which means that the Animation Clip controls how that property changes over time.
+See in Glossary, any animatable property can have an Animation Curve, which means that the Animation Clip controls how that property changes over time.
 In the property list area of the Animation View (on the left), all the currently animated properties are listed.
 With the Animation View in Dope Sheet mode, the animated values for each property appear only as linear tracks, however in Curves mode you are able to see the the changing values of properties visualised as lines on graph.
 Whichever mode you use to view, the curves still exist - the Dope Sheet mode just gives you a simplified view of the data showing only when the keyframes occur.

 See in Glossary.